Charles Van Doren: Later career and death

 In 2005, Van Doren joined the faculty of the University of Connecticut, Torrington; the campus was closed in 2016.
 Van Doren spent the last years of his life with his wife, Gerry, in a "small, old house" (his words) on the land his parents bought in Cornwall, Connecticut, in the 1920s.

-Van Doren died in a retirement community of natural causes in Canaan, Connecticut, on April 9, 2019 at the age of 93.
-His opponent he defeated to win his first game of Twenty One, Herb Stempel died on April 7, 2020, almost exactly one year after Van Doren's death, and at the same age; Stempel's death was not publicly announced until nearly two months later.
+Van Doren died in a retirement community of natural causes in Canaan, Connecticut, on April 9, 2019, at the age of 93.
+Herb Stempel, the opponent he defeated to win his first game of Twenty One, died on April 7, 2020, almost exactly one year after Van Doren's death, and at the same age; Stempel's death was not publicly announced until nearly two months later.

 Cultural references

 "The Quiz Show Scandal"

 "The Quiz Show Scandal" is a documentary that first aired on PBS on January 6, 1992, as an episode of the fourth season of American Experience.
 Produced by Julian Krainin and Michael R. Lawrence, the one-hour program explored the corruption of the 1950s quiz show scandals, particularly that involving Van Doren and Twenty-One.
 Van Doren spoke with the producers but eventually declined to participate in the program.
 "The Quiz Show Scandal" was one of the most popular episodes of the series.